 - 'non-rush' mode, to support activities that do not require immediate response, i.e. for prevention, preparedness, disaster risk reduction and recovery phases.

-The emergency services and projects are based on the provision of satellite imagery from contributing missions that are made available through the Space Component Data Access system operated by ESA since 2008.
+The emergency services and projects are based on the provision of satellite imagery from the Sentinels and the contributing missions that are made available through the Space Component Data Access system operated by ESA since 2008.

 The EMS mapping service also collaborates with the International Charter Space and Major Disasters for major crises outside the EU area.
 An agreement has been set up to exploit the advanced crisis mapping capability of the EMS to support Charter requests pertinent to European policy sectors.